 Among Lee's largest campaign contributors are the American Association for Justice and the Service Employees International Union.

 Lee has called for improved relations between the United States and Hugo Chavez’s Venezuela, which she characterizes as a friendly nation.
-Toward that end, she has called for the U.S. to lift its ban on selling F-16 fighter jets and spare parts to Chavez.
+Toward that end, she called (in 2007) for the U.S. to lift its ban on selling F-16 fighter jets and spare parts to Chavez.

 Prior to the 110th Congress, Lee served on the House Science Committee and on the Subcommittee that oversees space policy.
 During a 2005 visit to the Jet Propulsion Laboratory in California, Lee asked a guide whether the Mars Pathfinder had taken a photograph of the flag planted on Mars by Neil Armstrong in 1969.
 (Armstrong's 1969 mission, of course, was to the Moon, not Mars.)